-Yes, some influencers invest in a fancy camera and use costly editing software before publishing on YouTube.
-But overall, the expenses required to make a career out of producing videos for YouTube are low.
+Yes, some influencers invest in a fancy camera and use costly editing software before publishing on YouTube or TikTok.
+But overall, the expenses required to make a career out of producing videos for YouTube or TikTok are low.
 You can get sponsors for your channel, get paid to promote products, use affiliate marketing and even monetize your content by allowing YouTube to put ads before or during the video.

-Similar to a YouTuber, a blogger simply produces written content that gets published online.
+A blogger simply produces written content that gets published online.
 As a blogger, you could publish content on your own blog and monetize it, or you might create content for other people’s blogs.
 With just a laptop and internet, you can start producing content immediately without really having any other expenses to worry about.
 The great thing about being a blogger is that you set your own schedule, and you can work virtually anywhere you have an internet connection.

-13. Ecommerce Reseller
+17. Ecommerce Reseller

 If you are thinking about starting an ecommerce reselling business, you should be aware that it will take some research on your part.
 However, if you have a grasp of what to look for, you can make quite a bit of money with your business.
 Why exactly is ecommerce reselling on our list of low-cost business ideas?
 Well, where else can you purchase something and then sell it for more than double what you paid?

 For instance, if you find an item that's on sale online, you can purchase it and then sell it at full price.
-Or, you can start a business on eBay where buy items at garage sales and then sell them for huge profits.
+Or, you can start a business on eBay or Amazon where you buy items at garage sales and then sell them for huge profits.
 Some people don’t understand the value of their items or simply want them gone (with a quick sale you can capitalize on).

-14. Landscaping/Lawn Care Service
+18. Landscaping/Lawn Care Service

 Depending on the equipment you decide to buy, you can easily start small with a landscaping and/or lawn care business.
-Not many people find it fun to cut their own grass, seed a lawn, manage weeds, or plant trees/bushes.
-There will probably be a number of competitors locally, but if you can differentiate yourself from them, you might build a lucrative operation and help your business grow from word of mouth referrals.
+Not many people find it fun to cut their own grass, seed a lawn, manage weeds or plant trees/bushes.
+There will probably be a number of competitors locally, but if you can differentiate yourself from them, you might build a lucrative operation and help your business grow from word-of-mouth referrals.